CuBoulder/Documentation/docs/HowWeWork/index.md

 ## development principles

-Particularly with respect to Drupal development, but for custom development we alway attempt to :
+Particularly with respect to Drupal development, but for custom development we always attempt to :

 - Keep it simple
 - Keep it close to core